Riunia/ToSM-Bot-Tracker/readme.md

 * Everyone:
   * Deny ALL
 * Bot
-  * Deny ALL
+  * Allow Send Messages in Posts
-  * Allow View Channel
+  * Allow Embed Links
   * Allow Read Post History
-  * Allow Create Invite at your discretion

 2. Start the bot if it has not yet been started.